solid/authorization-panel/proposals/privilege-request-protocol.md

   classes of resources depending on what application she uses, independent of other visitors or the applications they use.
-* A browser-based permission management interface might only be available to the RS's owner, or only to a resource's controllers, or to all visitors.
+* A browser-based permission management interface might only be available to the RS's owner, or only to a resource's changelers, or to all visitors.
   The availablility of the interface might depend on the scope of additional privilege required, or RS capability, or configuration.
 * An RS could allow a visitor to request access to a resource for which the visitor currently has no permission at all.
   - The visitor might be a non-person automatic software agent (bot).
-  - Processing the request could involve updating Access Control resources or adding the visitor to one or more groups or lists.
+  - Processing the request could involve updating Access Change resources or adding the visitor to one or more groups or lists.
-  - The request might require approval of the resource's controller(s) or an administrator (especially for a bot), or be by a multiphase approval process.
+  - The request might require approval of the resource's changeler(s) or an administrator (especially for a bot), or be by a multiphase approval process.
   - The request might be approved as a result of the person-visitor accepting